UGSDW/ugsdw.github.io/together/index.md

 If students choose to be represented by UGSDW, we will begin negotiating a contract with Grinnell.
 First, we'll survey our members and hold meetings to decide bargaining priorities.
-A bargaining comitee comprised of workers from across campus will then sit down with college administrators and negotiate over wages, benefits, rules, and more.
+A bargaining comittee comprised of workers from across campus will then sit down with college administrators and negotiate over wages, benefits, rules, and more.